infominer33/infominer33.github.io/_pages/web-work/notes-on-github-pages.md

 If you don’t want to think about web-development, and simply want your markdown files to look beautiful once published, github pages can help you do that too.

+I first started playing around with GitHub to make an [awesome-list](https://github.com/infominer33/awesome-decentralized-id), last fall.
+GitHub Pages is an incredible educational tool for those who who would use it that way.
+{: .notice--success}

 ![](/assets/img/gh-pages-starter-pack.png)